 These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will continue to realize its assets and discharge its obligations and commitments in the normal course of operations.
-At December 31, 2015 the Company, is in the research stage, has accumulated losses of \$20,504,393 since its inception and expects to incur further losses in the development of its business.
-As at December 31, 2015 the Company has a working deficit of \$622,881 (2014: working capital of \$1,783,970) and a deficiency in equity of \$601,781 (2014: equity of \$1,806,220), and will require additional funding to continue its research and development activities, which casts substantial doubt about the Company's ability to continue as a going concern.
+At December 31, 2016, the Company is in the research stage, has accumulated losses of \$24,775,687 since its inception and expects to incur further losses in the development of its business.
+The Company will require additional funding to continue its research and development activities, which casts substantial doubt about the Company's ability to continue as a going concern.